Ayo Shonaiya: Film

-On April 2, 2021, Ayo Shonaiya premiered his documentary, Afrobeats: The Backstory at a cinema in Lagos Nigeria.
-Believed to be the first documentary on the development of that music genre from Africa, the docu-series is a combination of his 20 career in music which coincided with the start and growth of what is called Afrobeats today.
-Filmed over a 20-year period, the documentary series features rare and never-been-seen footages of many of the big stars today, interviews from the behind-the-scene pioneers of the genre, including Ayo Shonaiya himself as a key player in the history of Afrobeats.
-On the 29th of June 2022, Afrobeats The Backstory, the 12 Episode documentary series premiered worldwide on Netflix.
+On 2 April 2021, Shonaiya premiered his documentary, Afrobeats: The Backstory at a cinema in Lagos Nigeria.
+Believed to be the first documentary on the development of that music genre from Africa, the docu-series is a combination of his 20-year career in music which coincided with the start and growth of what is called Afrobeats today.
+Filmed over a 20-year period, the documentary series features rare and never-before-seen footages of many big stars, as well as interviews with behind-the-scene pioneers of the genre, including Shonaiya himself, a key player in the history of Afrobeats.
+On the 29 June 2022, Afrobeats: The Backstory, the 12 Episode documentary series premiered worldwide on Netflix.

 Television

-After coming off a world tour with Fuji musician Kwam 1, Ayo Shonaiya was invited by his friend Alistair Soyode to help set up and produce original programs for a new television venture, the first black owned TV station in the UK called Bright Entertainment Network (BEN Television).
+After coming off a world tour with Fuji musician Kwam 1, Shonaiya was invited by his friend Alistair Soyode to help set up and produce original programs for a new television venture, the first black owned TV station in the UK called Bright Entertainment Network (BEN Television).
 He signed a 2-year contract to produce programs for the station's 24-hour schedule and also as Programs Director to seek and acquire programs from other sources for broadcast.
 In the 2 years (2003–2005) his company R70 World was responsible for 70% of the station's activity including programs, spin off events and media.

 In 2003, he created, produced and directed a music program called Intro, broadcast live from London, with his friend Abass Tijani (DJ Abass) as the presenter.
 Intro was responsible for showcasing Nigerian and African music videos to Africans in Europe, and creating spin-offs like the annual concert series the Big Nigerian Independence Intro Jam and the Intro Hollywood Special TV feature filmed in Los Angeles annually over the Grammy weekend.
 Another of his TV programs, the Black Variety Show was first broadcast on BEN TV in August 2003, a live call-in show with 2 presenters (Ronke Apampa and Maria Soyinka).
 The show was tagged to be about "nothing, something, anything and everything".
-In all, Ayo Shonaiya created and produced 9 programs for BEN TV in 2 years, including In Perspective, Pots & Pans, Out & About and Soul Sista with Dakore Egbuson.
+In all, Shonaiya created and produced 9 programs for BEN TV in 2 years, including In Perspective, Pots & Pans, Out & About and Soul Sista with Dakore Egbuson.

-In 2010, Ayo Shonaiya created another TV series called United States of Nigeria, featuring exclusive interviews and features about Nigerians in America.
+In 2010, Shonaiya created another TV series called United States of Nigeria, featuring exclusive interviews and features about Nigerians in America.
 The show is presented by Seun Maduka.